 The Charity Today website was founded by Lee Rayment to give officially registered charities a national platform in which to promote their charitable activities.

 Lee began to establish the publication in 2009 following the shock and sudden death of his father at the relatively young age of just 54 in 2007.
-Sadly, five more of his relatives later passed away during a short period of time.
-The publication was seen by Lee as a way of helping the various charities of the causes that had ultimately led to the deaths of his loved ones; Parkinson’s, Diabetes, Cancer and Heart.
+Sadly, five more of his relatives later passed away in a short period of time.
+The publication was seen by Lee as a way of helping the various charities for the causes that had ultimately led to the deaths of his loved ones; Parkinson’s, Diabetes, Cancer and Heart.

 Lee later went on to save the lives of two men in separate incidents after taking up a CPR course as a result of his father’s death.
 He was awarded the prestigious national CPR award and is now an ambassador of the British Heart Foundation’s ‘Nation of Life Savers‘ campaign.